maruoss/maruoss/README.md

 - 👋 Hi, I’m @maruoss
 - 👀 I’m interested in Machine Learning, AI, Data Science, Statistics, Finance and Computer Science!
 - 🌱 I’m currently working on my Master Thesis project.
-- 💞️ I’m looking for a nice position after I graduate.
+- 💞️ I’m looking for a challenging position after I graduate.

 <!---
 maruoss/maruoss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.